Religieuses abusées, l'autre scandale de l'Église: Backgrounds

 The film is based on three years of research.
 Quintin explained that this time was needed to obtain trust from the victims, as well as other witnesses and Catholic Church officials who were trying to protect them and hold ecclessiastical authorities accountable.
 Director Marie-Pierre Raimbault told Les Décodeurs (a website of French newspaper Le Monde): "The victims were very hesitant. (...)
 We had to show them that we were there, benevolent, attentive and reliable. (...)
 These are women who have suffered in their status as women, as human beings but also as nuns – from a spiritual point of view, there is great suffering too.
 So they don't necessarily take your word for it: they're afraid to speak up, to be betrayed again, not to be heard.
 For months and months, it was necessary to maintain the bond created."
 She added that the MeToo movement of 2017 helped victims to find the courage to come forward and speak out.
 Those who told their stories felt a sense of relief and liberation from the suffering they had been hiding for years, according to Raimbault.

 Doris Wagner, one of the (former) nuns affected to have her say in the film, had already previously drawn attention to the problem of sexualised violence against nuns, for example in her autobiographical book Nicht mehr ich - die wahre Geschichte einer jungen Ordensfrau or with an article in the Catholic cultural magazine Stimmen der Zeit.
 She could also be seen in the film #Female Pleasure.
 In 2019 her second book Spiritual Abuse in the Catholic Church was published.

 In the 1990s, several nuns had already drawn attention to the widespread sexual abuse in African monasteries, among them Maura O'Donohue, who in 1994 sent a report to Rome on cases in 23 countries.
 This report was only published in 2001 by the National Catholic Reporter.
 Only then did a statement from Rome confirm these cases, but despite the many documented cases from different countries, the problem was relativized as "within a limited geographical area".
 Later that year, the then Pope John Paul II asked for an apology to the victims in a message.

 Reception

 On April 20, 2019, a court issued an injunction prohibiting one individual from continuing to present the film to Arte in its media library, whereupon it was removed.
 Arte challenged that decision and the film was eventually allowed to be re-aired online.
-It is currently available on Arte's website to view from 03/08/2022 to 03/07/2024.
+It was available on Arte's website to view from March 8, 2022 to March 7, 2024.
+An English version will be available from April 1, 2026.

-Between March 5 and April 5, when it was removed from Arte's video-on-demand platform, it was viewed 495,721 times in France.
+Between March 5 and April 5, 2019, when it was removed from Arte's video-on-demand platform, it was viewed 495,721 times in France.